WICG/import-maps/README.md

 <link rel="modulepreload" href="import:moment">
 ```

-Note that the right-hand side of the mapping must start with `/`, `../`, or `./`, or be parseable as an absolute URL, to identify a URL.
+Note that the right-hand side of the mapping (known as the "address") must start with `/`, `../`, or `./`, or be parseable as an absolute URL, to identify a URL.
 (Other cases are explained [later](#for-built-in-modules-in-module-import-map-supporting-browsers).)

 #### Bare specifiers for other resources